vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/2_PHILOSOPHY/2_REALISTIC_IDEALISM.md

 CHAPTER II

 To take up these questions in their respective order, let us find out what is meant by change.
 When a thing is seen with some additions, it is said to have changed.
 When, for instance, we visit a certain place after a very long time and see very many things in addition to those which we saw on a former occasion, we say "the place is changed".
 Further, when the case is the reverse i. e. when we do not find many things which attracted our attention before, we say the same.
 The former kind of change is called "Āgama" (literally, coming in) or addition, and the latter "Apāya" (going out) or loss.
-There are two more kinds of change, known as transformation (Pariņāma) and modification (Vikāra).
-When milk changes into curd it is said to have been transformed (Pariņata) but when clay is changed into a jar, or gold into an ear-ring, it is said to have been modified (Vikāram gamitah), The chief distinction between the above two kinds of change is that while in the former case the thing cannot recover its former condition, milk, for instance, once it changes into curd, cannot again become milk in any way; in the latter case such a recovery is very common.
+There are two more kinds of change, known as transformation (Pariṇāma) and modification (Vikāra).
+When milk changes into curd it is said to have been transformed (Pariṇata) but when clay is changed into a jar, or gold into an ear-ring, it is said to have been modified (Vikāram gamitah), The chief distinction between the above two kinds of change is that while in the former case the thing cannot recover its former condition, milk, for instance, once it changes into curd, cannot again become milk in any way; in the latter case such a recovery is very common.
 A lump of gold, for instance, after having assumed a variety of forms, such as those of ear-ring and bangle etc., can again recover its old form of lump.
 It is thus clear that, while the first three kinds of change involve addition to or loss of the existing constituents, as in the first two, and irrecoverable loss of quality, as in the third, in the last there is simply a difference in the arrangement of the constituents.
 It is because of this that, while destructibility is admitted to be universally concomitant with the former three kinds of change, it is not so with the last one.
 How1 else could the Vaiseṣika, who holds the atoms to be eternal, maintain their indestructibility?
 Because, according to him, these very atoms, being stirred by the Lord's wish at the

 1. Ta.
 San., T. D., 9.